 If you are looking after someone, why not find out if there’s a carers centre or support group in your area?

 There are many self-help books out there; however, the quality (and accuracy) of the advice on offer can vary dramatically.

-Book Prescription Wales helps people with mild to moderate emotional problems.
-The idea is that a GP or other professional (a psychologist or councillor perhaps) ‘prescribes’ a recommended book to you.
+Reading Well helps people with mild to moderate emotional problems.
+The idea is that a GP or other professional (a psychologist or councillor perhaps) recommends a book they think will be helpful to you.
 This book can then be borrowed from any branch library in Wales free of charge (or you can purchase your own copy).